VA Certificate of Eligibility (VA COE)

 A VA Certificate of Eligibility (“VA COE”) is required for every Arizona VA home loan.
 Veterans must prove they are eligible for a VA home loan.
 A VA Certificate of Eligibility provides that proof.
 The document shows how much and what type of VA loan eligibility the veteran has.

 A VA COE is typically requested by the veteran’s Arizona VA Lender.
 In order to request a VA COE, the VA lender needs a copy of the veteran’s form DD214.

 A VA lender may request a VA COE for you.
 A veteran may also request a VA COE for themselves.

 I. VA COE – Lender Requested

-An Arizona VA lender uses VA form DD214 to request a COE with the VA.
-Using the information on the DD214, the lender requests an updated COE.
+An Arizona VA lender uses VA form DD214 to request a Veteran’s COE.
+The DD214 contains all the information needed for the lender to get started.

-Then, an Arizona VA Lender receives a copy of the Veteran’s COE.
-30% to 50% of the time the COE is delivered instantly to the lender electronically.
+An Arizona VA Lender receives a copy of the Veteran’s COE (assuming no further information is requested by the VA).
+30% to 50% of the time the veteran’s COE is delivered instantly to the lender electronically.
 The remaining 50% to 70% of COE requests are processed manually by the VA.
 Manual COE orders can take up to 2 weeks.

 II.
 VA COE – Veteran Requested

 Veterans may also request an updated a COE using VA Form 26-1880.

 Unmarried Surviving spouses must apply manually for a COE using VA Form 26-1817.
 Manual COE requests using both Form 26-1880 or Form 26-1817 need to be mailed to: